 The problem is one of the major setbacks in Nigeria’s digital economy.

 The hostility has reached the level where the spirit of entrepreneurship parts with Nigerian youths who are interested in online business.

-As the people don’t have the freedom to express themselves, using revolutionary technologies has landed many bloggers into SARS custody.
+As the people don’t have the freedom to express themselves, using revolutionary technologies has landed many innocent people into SARS custody.

 While BLOGGERS are mistaken for YAHOO BOYS, it takes an extra caution to deal with the circumstance.